postfix/debian-raid10-autoiso/README.md

 ---

 ### Customising
-- Edit the public ssh key in the preseed template.
+- Edit the disk list at build time with `-d` or by editing the preseed template.
-- Change vendor filter by using the `-v` flag or editing the early_command logic in the script.
-- Adjust swap size or LVM layout by editing the expert_recipe in the script.
+- Adjust RAID10 layout by editing the expert_recipe and partman-auto-raid/recipe in the preseed.
 - Change GRUB menu timeout in `isolinux/txt.cfg` and `boot/grub/grub.cfg` before rebuilding.
+- For other RAID/LVM layouts or disk counts, edit the preseed/template accordingly.

 ---

 ### Notes
-- The ISO is generic and can be used on any compatible hardware or VM.
+- The ISO is generic and can be used on any compatible hardware or VM (with 4 disks for RAID10).
 - The build script is robust and will abort if the preseed is malformed.
 - For advanced customisation, edit `build_iso.sh` and `preseed.template.cfg` as needed.

-[DRY RUN] --- Generated preseed.cfg ---
-... (contents here) ...
-[DRY RUN] --- End of preseed.cfg ---